OpenCTI-Platform/opencti/docs/docs/deployment/overview.md

 The Application collects statistical data related to its usage, including but not limited to:

-- The edition of OpenCTI that is used, either Community or Enterprise edition
+- The edition of OpenCTI that is used: either Community or Enterprise edition
-- Number of active users accros time
+- Number of active users (periodically count)
 - Number of nodes in the platform

 ### Purpose of Data Collection: